SeiunSky0131/GPT2XMind/README.md

 # GPT2XMind
-An application that can accept users' questions and merge the answer from ChatGPT to a XMind mind map
+An application that can accept users' questions and merge the answers from ChatGPT to a XMind mind map